chrisparnin/EngineeringBasics/OnlineTools.md

 We will be using scrums in our research lab.
 We will have them on Wednesdays at 9:30am.

-## Practice: Brainstorm some tasks for your data challenge
+## Practice: Set up a Task List for this summer

 * Add some issues to your data challenge repo.
+(More about the data challenge later!)
 * Create a personal trello board for this summer.